1970 NBA draft: Draft selections and draftee career notes

-The 1970 draft class is considered to be one of the best in NBA history as it produced six Hall of Famers and twelve All-Stars from those draftees who played in the NBA.
-Three of the first four picks were inducted to the Hall of Fame and seven of the first eight picks became All-Stars.
+The 1970 draft class is considered to be one of the best in NBA history as it produced eight Hall of Famers and twelve All-Stars from those draftees who played in the NBA.
+The first four picks were inducted to the Hall of Fame and seven of the first eight picks became All-Stars.
 The 1970 Draft is also known as the first draft where international players who had never played U.S. high school and college basketball were selected.
 In the 10th and 11th round, the Atlanta Hawks drafted Mexican Manuel Raga and Italian Dino Meneghin; both were playing in the Italian league at the time.
 They became the first two international players drafted to the NBA.
 However, neither of them ever played in the league as the Hawks did not have US$35,000 to buy out either of their contracts with their teams.
 Meneghin, who played 28 seasons in Italy, has been inducted by the International Basketball Federation (FIBA) to the FIBA Hall of Fame and also to the Basketball Hall of Fame.
 Raga has also been inducted into the FIBA Hall of Fame.